 In fact, the aesthetics of the Dell G2422HS are clearly better than those of the Dell S2522HG, but the latter’s features are way more attractive for the consumer, especially in terms of gaming features and ports, as well as stand adjustability.

-Due to that, I recommend you check other offers out like the Dell S2522HG and the MSI Optix MAG274R2, with the latter costing roughly 20 dollars more and featuring twice the performance of the dell G2422HS.
+Due to that, I recommend you check other offers out like the Dell S2522HG and the MSI Optix MAG274R2, with the latter costing roughly 20 dollars more and featuring twice the performance of the monitor reviewed in this post.

-On the other hand, the dell G2422HS is, without a doubt, one of the best choices if you can find it for less than 200 dollars during a sale, retail, or something.
+On the other hand, the G2422HS is, without a doubt, one of the best choices if you can find it for less than 200 dollars during a sale, retail, or something else.

 You may like